Sonae: History

 Sonae was founded in 1959 by the entrepreneur, banker and patron from Arouca, Afonso Pinto de Magalhães.
 The business group originated from the Sociedade Nacional de Estratificados, an industrial company operating in the area of processed wood, more specifically, in the production of decorative high-pressure laminated panels.
 During the first two decades of existence, Sonae remained as a small to medium-size business company.

 Afonso Pinto de Magalhães, also the founder of the Pinto Magalhães Bank, placed Fábio Lemos in control of Sonae in the turbulent years following the Carnation Revolution.
 During that period, the company was nationalized and then reprivatized.

 In 1982, Afonso Pinto de Magalhães gave 16% of Sonae to Belmiro de Azevedo, who had been admitted to Sonae in 1965.
 After the death of the founder, Belmiro de Azevedo reached the majority of the capital, with 54.6%, taking control of the company.

 During the 1980s, Sonae began its fast growth.
 In 1985, Sonae Investimentos SGPS, S.A. was created and the group entered the Lisbon Stock Exchange.
 It was also in the early 1980s that Sonae began its business diversification strategy through acquisitions and the creation of new investments.

 The group entered into the modern distribution market by opening the first hypermarket in Portugal, "Continente", in Matosinhos.
 Two years later, Sonae launched seven takeover bids to seven companies, which allowed the business group to grow in various business areas.

 In 1993, Sonae Indústria expanded its investments by acquiring a controlling position in Spanish company Tafisa, which allowed the company to extend its business segment.
 Posteriorly, another important step was taken when Sonae entered into the specialized retail area with the launch of Worten.

 In 1998, with Paulo de Azevedo leading the project, Optimus was born.
 The mobile operator merged with Zon in 2013, giving rise to NOS.

 In 2007, Paulo de Azevedo took over the leadership of the Sonae group, succeeding his father, Belmiro de Azevedo.

 In March 2015, Belmiro de Azevedo announced his resignation as Sonae chairman.
 Paulo de Azevedo was chosen as the new chairman and CEO of the Sonae group, sharing the executive committee presidency with Ângelo Paupério, who was the vice president of Sonae until that point.

 In 2018, Cláudia Azevedo was elected executive president of Sonae by the biggest shareholder company of the group, the Efanor.
 Belmiro de Azevedo's daughter started functions in May 2019, replacing the group Co-CEOs, Paulo de Azevedo and Ângelo Paupério.

 Organization

-From 2009, Sonae (Sonae SGPS, S.A.) holds a portfolio of businesses grouped into different business areas, where its subholdings are included: